-The coronavirus pandemic has changed the way most of us think about our health, work, parenting and leisure.
-As the virus continues to ravage the world, there have been concerns on how it will have long term impact on the economy.
+The coronavirus pandemic has changed the way most of us think about our health, work, parenting, and leisure.
+As the virus continues to ravage the world, there have been concerns about how it will have a long term impact on the economy.

 While a total lockdown hasn’t been announced in Kenya, many businesses have been closed and many more have slowed down.
 You might be uncertain about your job or have a decreased income after a pay cut or because you lost a side hustle.